Kotsche/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Marketing and Public Policy
-  - Computational Linguistics
+  - Marketing Analytics
-  - Information Retrieval
+  - Retailing

 # Education to show in About widget
 education: